Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 ---
-title: "When a Dev Knows How to Use AI: From Coder to Orchestrator"
+title: "When Devs Know How to Use AI: From Coder to Orchestrator"
 description: "AI doesn’t replace developers — it replaces people who don’t understand what they’re doing.
 This post shares how to use AI the right way to move faster, stay in control of your code, and level up your dev skills."
 pubDate: "2025-10-27"
 published: true
+tags:
+  [
+    "AI",
+    "developer",
+    "workflow",
+    "productivity",
-tags: ["AI", "developer", "workflow", "productivity", "system design", "chatgpt", "claude", "orchestrator"]
+    "system design",
+    "chatgpt",
+    "claude",
+    "orchestrator",
+  ]
+slug: "khi-dev-biet-dung-ai"
+coverImage: "/images/blog/ai-dev-orchestrator-cover.jpg"
+author: "Hien Nguyen"
+ogTitle: "When Devs Know How to Use AI: From Coder to Orchestrator"
+ogDescription: "How modern developers use AI as an accelerator — understand the problem, stay in control of the code, and turn AI into your fastest dev team."
 ---

-# 🚀 When a Dev Knows How to Use AI: From Coder to Orchestrator
+# 🚀 When Devs Know How to Use AI: From Coder to Orchestrator

-> "AI doesn’t replace devs.
-It only replaces people who don’t understand what they’re doing."
+> _"AI doesn’t replace devs.
+It only replaces people who don’t understand what they’re doing."_

 ---